Lucy On The Line

 4-ESS3-1.
 Interdependence of Science, Engineering, and Technology.
 Knowledge of relevant scientific concepts and research findings is important in engineering.

-4-ESS3-1&2.
+4-ESS3-1-2.
 Influence of Science, Engineering and Technology on Society and the Natural World.
 Over time, people’s needs and wants change, as do their demands for new and improved technologies.
 Engineers improve existing technologies or develop new ones to increase their benefits, to decrease known risks, and to meet societal demands.

-RI.4.3 Explain events, procedures, ideas, or concepts in a historical, scientific, or technical text, including what happened and why, based on specific information in the text.
+RI.4.3.
+Explain events, procedures, ideas, or concepts in a historical, scientific, or technical text, including what happened and why, based on specific information in the text.

 CA HSS 4.1.3.
 Identify the state capital and describe the various regions of California, including how their characteristics and physical environments (e.g., water, landforms, vegetation, climate) affect human activity.
 (Comment: California's growth and development has been guided and restricted by where we can find water, how we get it to where we want it, and how this affects the people involved.)

 CA HSS 4.1.4.
 Identify the locations of the Pacific Ocean, rivers, valleys, and mountain passes and explain their effects on the growth of towns.